|Based on the declarations required by law and by the by-laws received by the Company, Nicox’ shareholding structure is:|

 Rules and regulations of the Board of Directors

 The Board of Directors of the Company has adopted rules and regulations to govern its functioning and that of its committees.
-These rules and regulations have been updated on April 7, 2010, notably to account for the AFEP-MEDEF guidelines.
+These rules and regulations have been updated on May 16, 2018.
 The rules and regulations of the Board of Directors notably include provisions on the following points:

 - Composition of the Board of Directors, in order to ensure and control its independence.
-At least half of Company’s Board members must be, to the extent possible, independent.
-The independence of Board members must be assessed each year by the Board based on criteria proposed by the Corporate Governance Committee.
+At least two Company’s Board members must be, to the extent possible, independent.
+The independence of Board members must be assessed each year by the Board based on the criteria provided for in the MiddleNext Governance code.

 - Holding of Board meetings.
 Subject to the limits and exceptions provided for by law, are deemed to attend Board meetings, with respect to quorum and majority, Board members taking part in the meeting by means of Visio conference or telecommunication which enable their identification and effective participation.
 These means of participation are that allowed by applicable regulations and shall be used under the conditions permitted by law.
 Specifically, participation by means of Visio conference or telecommunication is not permitted for meetings on the review of the statutory and consolidated financial annual returns or for the approval of the management report.

 - Information of the Board members.
 Board members must be given regular information on the financial situation of the Company, its cash position and financial commitments.
-The Chairman must communicate to the Board members any significant piece of information regarding the Company, notably press articles and reports from financial analysts, including negative information released by external organizations.
+The Chairman must communicate to the Board members any significant piece of information regarding the Company.
 All Board members are entitled to receive any piece of information or any document that any member considers necessary for the performance of his duties.
 Board members are further entitled to meet any member the Company’s management, outside the presence of the Chairman.